abatyrbekova/sneakers-store-app-react/README.md

-"Sneakers-store-app-react" - my project created in React.
+"Sneakers-store-app-react" - our final project.